openworm/tracker-commons/src/java/README.md

 }
 ```

-You can compile this with `javac -cp path/to/JavaWcon-0.1.jar ReadWconExample.java` and run it with `java -cp path/to/JavaWcon-0.1.jar ReadWconExample`.
+You can compile this with `javac -cp target/JavaWcon-0.1.jar ReadWconExample.java` and run it with `java -cp target/JavaWcon-0.1.jar ReadWconExample` (if you place this file in the Java Tracker Commons directory, which is probably not a great
+  idea in general).

 ### Documentation